lehman3087/current-visitors/README.md

-#CurrentVisitor
+#CurrentVisitors

-CurrentVisitor is a Meteor package to monitor current numbers of visitors per pages assuming Iron Router.
+CurrentVisitors is a Meteor package to monitor current numbers of visitors per pages assuming Iron Router.

+##Specifications

+This package exports a variable "currentVisitors".

+The variable currentVisitors has three methods, total, of, visitors.

+currentVisitors.total() is a function to return a number of current total visitors. no arguments. currentVisitors.of(path) is a function to return a number of current visitors for path. currentVisitors.visitors() is a function to return an object with path properties and number values.

 ##Usage